2015 Boat Wash Update

 End of 2015 Season, Only 3 Milfoil plants were found around the lake and No new Milfoil sites!
 2 plants were found close together at site 5 (our Milfoil Committee surmised they started from fragments drifting in from site 20) and 1 scraggly Milfoil found near the cove at site 13.
 See the Shadow Lake Map of known Milfoil sites

 Moving forward, while it is risky to predict what nature will do, we are extremely hopeful of not finding any Milfoil from this infestation in 2016.
-However, a new Milfoil infestation can be introduced at any time so we ask our lake community to please keep monitoring your shorelines and ask visitors to please wash their watercraft, including kayaks and the like at our boat wash before entering the lake.
-Microscopic life stages of aquatic invasive animals (Zebra mussels, Spiny water flea) cannot be seen by the human eye and can cling to any type of watercraft material, fishing or recreational equipment that goes in the water. see our Boat Wash page
+However, a new Milfoil infestation can be introduced at any time so we ask our lake community to please keep monitoring your shorelines and ask visitors to always wash their watercraft, including kayaks and the like at our boat wash before entering the lake and after exiting this lake.

+Along with the our Associations costs to fund this EWM battle we rely heavily on our volunteer hours.
 In 2015, our Association membership amassed, an impressive, over 435 volunteer hours working toward our lake management programs.
-The State valued those in-kind personal services at over $5,550.00 that our volunteers freely gave to protect this lake for the mutual benefit of this entire community.
+(In recent years, the State has valued our ‘in-kind personal services’ at over $30,000.00 annually) that our volunteers freely gave to protect this lake for the mutual benefit of this entire community.
 Our combined efforts positively influences our State Grant eligibility!
-All the teamwork of financial support, volunteer time and labor, with morale boosting energy is greatly appreciated.
+All this strong teamwork of financial support, volunteer time and labor, with morale boosting energy is greatly appreciated.

 Sincerest Thank you’s: